Updated on April 28th, 2025

 Keep in Touch with Loved Ones

-Staying in touch with friends and family is important.
+Staying in touch with friends and family back home is important.
 Schedule regular phone calls, connect on social media or otherwise find ways to keep up with everyone’s lives and to tell them about yours.
 That way, you can maintain this support system.

 Just make sure you don’t spend too much time visiting your loved ones.
 If you leave campus at every opportunity, you might have a harder time establishing the school as your new home, making your homesickness worse instead of better.